Here's Why We're Not At All Concerned With Blackbird's (LON:BIRD) Cash Burn Situation

 There's no doubt that money can be made by owning shares of unprofitable businesses.
 For example, although Amazon.com made losses for many years after listing, if you had bought and held the shares since 1999, you would have made a fortune.
 But the harsh reality is that very many loss making companies burn through all their cash and go bankrupt.

-So, the natural question for Trustpilot Group (LON:TRST) shareholders is whether they should be concerned by its rate of cash burn.
-For the purposes of this article, cash burn is the annual rate at which an unprofitable company spends cash to fund its growth; its negative free cash flow.
-We'll start by comparing its cash burn with its cash reserves in order to calculate its cash runway.
+So, the natural question for Blackbird (LON:BIRD) shareholders is whether they should be concerned by its rate of cash burn.
+For the purpose of this article, we'll define cash burn as the amount of cash the company is spending each year to fund its growth (also called its negative free cash flow).
+First, we'll determine its cash runway by comparing its cash burn with its cash reserves.

-There's no doubt Trustpilot Group seems to be in a fairly good position, when it comes to managing its cash burn, but even if it's only hypothetical, it's always worth asking how easily it could raise more money to fund growth.
-Generally speaking, a listed business can raise new cash through issuing shares or taking on debt.
-One of the main advantages held by publicly listed companies is that they can sell shares to investors to raise cash and fund growth.
+While Blackbird seems to be in a decent position, we reckon it is still worth thinking about how easily it could raise more cash, if that proved desirable.
+Issuing new shares, or taking on debt, are the most common ways for a listed company to raise more money for its business.
+Commonly, a business will sell new shares in itself to raise cash and drive growth.
 We can compare a company's cash burn to its market capitalisation to get a sense for how many new shares a company would have to issue to fund one year's operations.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.